-In 1984, over thirty three years ago, we started working in this little bar next to the football ground, collecting glasses, mainly because we were just bored & liked the variety of tunes on the jukebox.
+In 1984, almost thirty seven years ago, we started working in this little bar next to the football ground, collecting glasses, mainly because we were just bored & liked the variety of tunes on the jukebox.

 It was a stone’s throw from the Arcade & cool people worked there, like Clive Taylor, or as he was more affectionately known – Big Clive.

 Clive was (& still is) super charismatic, a great storyteller & he taught us how to run bars.
 He was a great teacher & leader – A fella who really knows how to enjoy life.

 Clive knew absolutely everyone & did some stage management at the Tube.

 All kinds of far out people & visiting, big-name music bods came in the Bar to hang with him & it was an amazingly exciting scene to be part of, especially as we were so young.

 So the Trent was already a really happening place & over time, we worked our way up the ranks & eventually took over the management of it.

 Fear of a Black Planet